 There are several ways to get a park entrance ticket to Tokyo DisneySea.
 I’ll discuss three of these options below.
 I think these 3 are the most common ways to get an entrance ticket.

-Should you walk-in as well?
+Should you walk in as well?
 Before deciding, check the price online and compare it with the walk-in price.
 A 1-day park entrance ticket cost about 7,500 yen for adults as of the time of this writing.

 Notice: As of 02/19/2020, park entrance tickets are unavailable through Klook.

-From what I can recall back in 2018, the park entrance ticket being sold at Klook is 100 to 200 pesos cheaper than the one being sold at the park and in Disney’s website.
+From what I can recall back in 2018, the park entrance ticket being sold at Klook is 100 to 200 pesos cheaper than the one being sold at the park and on Disney’s website.
 Check Klook’s website from time to time as it may come back soon.

 Directions to Tokyo DisneySea

 Now that you know everything you need before going to the park, it’s time to know how to get there.
-But before that, I have a story to share (yey story telling time!).
+But before that, I have a story to share (yey storytelling time!).

 On our way to DisneySea, we had to do a change train.
-Little did we know that the train routes on the track where we were alternatively go to different destinations.
+Little did we know that the train routes on the track where we were alternatively going to different destinations.
 Some trains go towards the direction of Ichikawa-Shiohama Station (where you should be going), while others go towards the direction of Minami-Funabashi Station.

 So if you’re coming from Nishi-Funabashi Station, or any station above, to the left, or to the right of it, be sure to take the Musashino Line.
 Knowing this will save you from going through the same trouble we went through.